amkram/shusher/usher-port/README.md

     ./autogen.sh && emconfigure ./configure --disable-shared --enable-static --build=wasm32 --target=wasm32
     emmake make -j8
 in the source directory.

+## oneTBB
+oneTBB requires a fair amount of source code modifications to successfully compile to WebAssembly.
+This modified version is hosted in a [separate repository
+](https://github.com/amkram/oneTBB-2019-wasm) and pulled during the build process.
+At the present, multithreading does not work with ShUShER, but oneTBB is still included to avoid modifying the UShER source code.

 # Compiling to WebAssembly
 After the above steps are completed, the libraries are linked and UShER is compiled to WebAssembly with `emmake` and `make` (see `installUbuntuWeb.sh`).